Piedmont is not in an earthquake zone. The High-Risk areas of Italy are

 I am a resident of Italy, which means I pay no property taxes on my house (my primary residence), very low property taxes on my land and I pay a very modest amount for health coverage.
 If you are not a resident, add in property taxes (see above) and health coverage, which you would need to get from a private insurer.

-For detailed information and rates on our House Finder Services for the Piedmont area, please visit our Contact Us page
+For detailed information and rates on our House Finder Services for the Piedmont and Sicily regions, please visit our Contact Us page

 Copyright © 2018 HouseFindersNorthernItaly.com - All Rights Reserved